Wormholes from heavy operator statistics in AdS/CFT

 \subsection{Bulk two-point function}

 Using the standard form of the holographic dictionary, the two-point function $G_\beta(\tau)$ can likewise be evaluated semiclassically in the bulk.
 At leading order in the $G\rightarrow 0$ expansion, it will be given by \be G_\beta(\tau) \sim \sum_{X}\,e^{-\Delta I[X]}\, \ee where the sum is over manifolds $X$ respecting the asymptotic boundary conditions of the two-point correlation function at $\partial X$.
-Each saddle is weighted by $\Delta I[X] = I[X]-I[X_\beta]$, the renormalized action, where $I[X_\beta] = -\log Z(\beta)$ is the action of the euclidean black hole $X_\beta$, which dominates the thermodynamics above the Hawking-Page temperature.
+Each saddle is weighted by $\Delta I[X] = I[X]-I[X_\beta]$, the renormalized action, where $I[X_\beta] = -\log Z(\beta)$ is the action of the Euclidean black hole $X_\beta$, which dominates the thermodynamics above the Hawking-Page temperature.

-With our choice of operator $\mathcal{O}$, its action is to insert a spherical thin domain wall of dust particles which propagates in the euclidean section and backreacts on the geometry.
+With our choice of operator $\mathcal{O}$, its effective bulk description is to insert a spherical thin shell of dust particles which propagates in the Euclidean section and backreacts on the geometry.
 At leading order in the $G\rightarrow 0$ expansion, the worldvolume $\mathscr{W}$ of the thin shell can only terminate at the insertion of $\mathcal{O}^\dagger$, which annihilates all the dust particles.
-Thence, the shell bisects the euclidean manifold $X$ and generates two connected components $X^\pm \subset X$, one on each side of $\mathcal{W}$ (see Fig. \ref{fig:bulk2pt}).
+Thence, the shell bisects the Euclidean manifold $X$ and generates two connected components $X^\pm \subset X$, one on each side of $\mathcal{W}$ (see Fig. \ref{fig:bulk2pt}).

 From spherical symmetry, the geometry of $X^\pm$ must be of the form \be \text{d}s_\pm^2\, = \, f_\pm(r)\,\text{d}\tau_\pm \,+\,\dfrac{\text{d}r^2}{f_\pm(r)}\,+\,r^2\,\text{d}\Omega_{d-1}^2\;, \ee where, depending on the dimension, the blackening factor of each black hole is \footnote{We will conveniently set AdS units $\ell = 1$ throughout the rest of the paper.}